tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

 - RATS Conceptual Messages Wrapper (CMW) {{I-D.ietf-rats-msg-wrap}}: CMW provides a structured encapsulation of Evidence and Attestation Result payloads, abstracting the underlying attestation technology.

-This specification introduces the cmw_attestation extension, enabling attestation evidence to be included directly in the Certificate message during the Exported Authenticator-based post-handshake authentication defined in {{RFC9261}}.
+This specification introduces the cmw_attestation extension, enabling Evidence to be included directly in the Certificate message during the Exported Authenticator-based post-handshake authentication defined in {{RFC9261}}.
 This approach enhances flexibility and efficiency, supporting key attestation mechanisms without being restricted to X.509 certificate encoding formats.

 # Terminology